marekmaskarinec/umboxs/static/docs/user/reference/boxjson.md

 ### `run`

-A command used when `pak run` is executed.
+A command used when `umbox run` is executed.

 ### `run_posix`